 Annie Potts (Janine Melnitz)

 As the bored receptionist of the Firehouse, Janine Melnitz only found joy when a call came in to catch a ghost... and also when she was hitting on Egon.
 With her oversized glasses, squeaky voice and sass, Annie Potts fit the role of Janine perfectly and moved on to being a sitcom star on Designing Women.
 Potts also has done voiceover work for the Toy Story franchise and appeared in Young Sheldon.
-Potts will play Janine once again in Ghostbusters: Afterlife.
+Potts played Janine once again in Ghostbusters: Afterlife.

 William Atherton (Walter Peck)

 Serving as one of the ancillary antagonists in Ghostbusters, William Atherton played EPA inspector Walter Peck who gave the Ghostbusters a headache with his determination to assess their Containment Unit (aka Storage Facility) for possible hazardous waste.
 Needless to say, Peck and Venkman butted heads big time.
 With an affinity to play annoying really well, Atherton was also memorable for his role as the irresponsible reporter Richard Thornburg in the first and second Die Hard flicks (1988, 1990).